- Instructions for Form 4626 - Introductory Material

 Line 2b.

-In the case of any corporation which is not included on a consolidated return with the taxpayer corporation, enter the adjustment required by section 56A(c)(2)(C) with respect to each corporation in the aggregation group.
+In the case of any corporation which is not included on a consolidated return with the taxpayer corporation, enter the adjustment required by section 56A(c)(2)(C) with respect to each entity in the aggregation group.

 Line 2c.

-Pro-rata share of adjusted net income or loss of CFCs.
+Aggregate pro-rata share of adjusted net income or loss of CFCs.

 Corporation that is not a member of an FPMG.

-For a corporation that is not a member of an FPMG, if the corporation is a U.S. shareholder of one or more CFCs, enter the corporation's pro-rata share (determined under rules similar to the rules under section 951(a)(2)) of adjusted net income or loss of CFCs.
-See Notice 2024-10 for purposes of determining the adjusted net income or loss of a CFC for purposes of section 56A(c)(3) resulting from certain dividends received by the CFC with respect to stock of another CFC.
-If the pro-rata share of the adjusted net income or loss of CFCs is negative, enter zero.
+For a corporation that is not a member of an FPMG, if the corporation is a U.S. shareholder of one or more CFCs, enter the corporation's aggregate pro-rata share (determined under rules similar to the rules under section 951(a)(2)) of the adjusted net income or loss of its CFCs for the first, second, and third preceding years from Form 4626, Schedule A, column (i), line 31.
+See section 56A(c)(3)(A).
+If the aggregate pro-rata share of the adjusted net income or loss of the corporation’s CFCs is negative, enter zero.

 Line 2d.